AxelLr/Calendar-Challenge/README.md

 ## Important Notice

-This challenge was developed and tested in an Android environment.
-It is recommended to run and test the application on Android devices or emulators, as iOS was not considered during development.
+The challenge was developed and tested in an Android environment.
+It is recommended to run and test the application on Android devices, as iOS was not considered during development.

 # Digs Calendar Code Challenge